secretstartups/handbook/values/index.html.md

 ##### Reach across company departments
 {:.no_toc}
-While it's wise to seek advice from experts within your function, we encourage GitLab team members to seek and provide feedback across departments.
-This enables the team to iterate more quickly, taking a more diverse perspective into account.
+While it's wise to seek advice from experts within your function, we encourage GitLab team members to do the same across departments.
+This enables the company to iterate more quickly, embrace the understanding that everyone can contribute and include more diverse perspectives when possible.```

 ##### Don't pull rank
 {:.no_toc}